podium/elixir-secure-coding/grading_server/README.md

 1. Uncomment the `plug SimpleTokenAuthentication` line in the `router.ex` file
 2. Change the value of the config for `:simple_token_authentication` in `config/config.exs`
+3. Update the `priv/answers.yml` to reference actual answers.